shield02/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 > 6-sum_dlistint - Script that sums all the data of a dlistint linked list
 > 7-insert_dnodeint - Script that inserts a new node at a given position
 > 8-delete_dnodeint - Script that deletes a node at a given index
+> 8-delete_firstnode - Script that deletes the first node of a doubly linked list